logo

 5. Starting the Runner

-1. To automate and run your tests locally, open your terminal or command prompt.
+To automate and run your tests locally,

 1. Install Node.js - https://nodejs.org/en/download